sweet-delights/hybrid-platforms-conductor/docs/plugins/connector/ssh.md

 ## Config DSL extension

-The following DSL methods are added by the `ssh` plugin.

 ### `gateway`

 Declare a new SSH gateway, with 2 parameters: its name (as a Symbol) and its SSH configuration (as a String).